Skip to main content

 Your training as a Club Lead

-You will be required to complete the online self-study core training for all Association volunteers and online self-study for your role as a Club Lead.
+You will be required to complete the online self-study core training for all Open SU volunteers and online self-study for your role as a Club Lead.

 You will be offered the opportunity to complete Event and Meet-Up Host training which will allow you to host online and face-to-face meet-ups with your club.

-You will be offered the opportunity to sign up for the Volunteer SLACK app to chat online with other Club Leads and Association volunteers, in our volunteer community.
+You will be offered the opportunity to sign up for the Volunteer SLACK app to chat online with other Club Leads and Open SU volunteers, in our volunteer community.

 Commitment